 Your brand is what people think about when they hear your name.

 One should have a website under his/her name to establish the brand.

-We don’t choose what happen to us but we get to choose what it means.
+We don’t choose what happens to us, but we get to choose what it means.

-Work yourself out of your job, so that, you can take even bigger role.
+Work yourself out of your job, so that, you can take an even bigger role.

-Entrepreneurial mind-set people carve out their own path (as oppose to working on path carved out by someone else).
+Entrepreneurial mindset people carve out their path as opposed to working on the path carved out by someone else.

-Louis Marx faught hard with his employer (Ferdinand Strauss) to shut down the retail business and focus solely on toy manufacturing.
-He failed, so, he left and started his own company (Louis Marx and Company) which became largest toy manufacturer in 1920s.
+Louis Marx fought hard with his employer (Ferdinand Strauss) to shut down the retail business and focus solely on toy manufacturing.
+He failed, so, he left and started his own company (Louis Marx and Company) which became the largest toy manufacturer in the 1920s.